-Amen ndments to the following paragraphs come into effect on June 6, 2022 c) If another person or entity has provided you with and state the relationship between you and that h funds to invest in the firm, provide the name of the person or entity d) Is the payment of the funds to be invested (or p person or entity? roposed to be invested) gua aranteed directly or indirectly by any Yes 🗌 No 🗌 If "Yes", provide the name of the person or entit y and state the relationship between you and that person or entity: e) Have you directly or indirectly given up any righ when you are registered or approved as a resul (including by hypothecation, pledging or deposit or person)? t of the review of this form, i ntend to give up any of these rights Yes No If "Yes", provide the name of the person or entit describe the rights that have been or will be give ween you and that person or entity and f) ls a person other than you the beneficial owner you? of the shares, bonds, debe ntures, partnership units or notes held by Yes 🗌 No 🗌 lf "Yes", complete (g), (h) and (i). g) Name of beneficial owner: 37 Last name First name Second name N/A Third name N/A □ h) Residential address: (number, street, city, province, territory or state, country, postal code) i) Occupation:
+Ameno dments to the following pa ragraphs come into e effect on June 6, 2022: c) If another person or entity has provided you with funds to invest in the firm, provide the name of the person or entity and state the relationship between you and that person or entity: d) Is the payment of the funds to be invested (or proposed to be invested) guaranteed directly or indirectly by any person or entity?
+Yes 🗌 No If "Yes", provide the name of the person or entity and state the relationship between you and that person or entity: e) Have you directly or indirectly given up any rights relating to these securities or this partnership interest, or do you, when you are registered or approved as a result of the review of this form, intend to give up any of these rights (including by hypothecation, pledging or depositing as collateral the securities or partnership interest with any entity or person)?
+Yes 🗌 No If "Yes", provide the name describe the rights that ha ween you and that person or entity and f) ls a person other than you you? the beneficial owner o of the shares, bonds, debe ntures, partnership units or notes held by Yes 🗌 No lf "Yes", complete (g), (h) and (i). a) Name of beneficial owner: g) Name of beneficial owner.
+Last name First name Second name N/A Third name N/A h) Residential address: (number, street, city, provi nce, territory or state, country, postal code) i) Occupation: